marcglasberg/asyncredux.com/static/landing-page-md/overview-react.md

 &nbsp;

+# Components can react to actions

-To show a spinner while the action is loading, use `isWaiting(action)`.
+To show a spinner while an asynchronous action is running, use `isWaiting(action)`.

-To show an error message as a component, use `isFailed(action)`.
+To show an error message inside the component, use `isFailed(action)`.

 ```tsx
 const MyComponent = () => {